luckypoem/mesona/README.md

 ## Configuration

 The Python script `configuration.py` is directly `import`ed as the configuration.
 Each key-value pair in dictionary `settings` declares a proxy instance and `default_settings` is the default value of settings for a proxy instance.

-Key in `settings` should be the server address although it is currently ignored.
 Refer to the documentation of python-gnutls for usage of `X509Certificate`, `X509Credentials`, `X509CRL` and `X509PrivateKey`.